HarshilMaks/CreditCard-Fraud-Detection/README.md

 - **Source:** [Kaggle - Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
 - **Description:** The dataset contains transactions made by European credit cardholders in September 2013.
 It includes 284,807 transactions, among which 492 are fraudulent.
+- **File Format:** The dataset is provided as a compressed `.7z` file due to its large size.
+Before use, extract the file using an appropriate tool like 7-Zip.

 ---